MarynaMartseniuk/Professional-README-Generator-ch09/README.md

 ## Installation

-### To use this App you need to save a code on your PC and then run it in a Command Line.
-You will need to install NodeJS on your PC as well.
+### To use this App you need to install NodeJS on your PC, copy this repo with a code, then use a Command Line to run this App.

 ## Usage